att-innovate/charmander/docs/SCHEDULERAPI.md

 Scheduler-API
 -------------

-The Charmander-Scheduler offers a REST-like API to its task scheduling functionality.
+The Charmander-Scheduler offers a REST-like API for its task scheduling functionality.
 For this documentation we assume that Charmander is running at its default location at `172.31.1.11:7075`.

 #### Admin API